SrinivasJoshi/Reactify/README.md

 📁 root
 ├── 📁 public
-│ └── 📁 images
 ├── 📁 src
-│ ├── 📁 components
-│ ├── 📁 contracts
-│ ├── 📁 utils
 ├── index.html
 ├── tailwind.config.js

+`src`

-`components` : Reusable React components for the dApp.
+- `components` : Reusable React components for the dApp.

-`contracts` : Store for smart contract references.
+- `contracts` : Store for smart contract references.

-`utils` : Utilities like contract info.Could be potentially used for state management using recoil
+- `utils` : Utilities like contract info.Could be potentially used for state management using recoil

         -  `contractInfo.ts` : smart contract address and ABI

 `index.html` : Main HTML file for the web app, used to add required metadata.